 Contact(s): Erin Larson, DNR wildlife data coordinator, 608-264-6054; Sawyer Briel, DNR communications, 608-261-0751

-MADISON - Hunters and trappers of all ages who harvest their first deer, turkey, bear, bobcat, otter, fisher, or simply have a great first year in the field are encouraged to check out the Wisconsin Department of Natural Resources' selection of first harvest and first hunting experience certificates.
+MADISON - Hunters of all ages who head out for their first hunt are encouraged to mark the occasion with a first harvest and first hunting experience certificate.

 "The first time you harvest an animal can be very exciting, however the first time sitting in a tree stand or setting a trap can be just as memorable," said DNR wildlife data coordinator Erin Larson.
-"The department offers first trapping and hunting experience certificates to commemorate the entire experience."
+"The department offers first hunting experience certificates to commemorate the occasion."

 Those interested can submit a photograph of their special moment to be included, as well as details about the experience.
 To help preserve hunting memories with friends and family, these free certificates can act as a personalized memento.